mheap/nexmo-developer/_documentation/en/meetings/code-snippets/create-instant-room.md

 * **Meetings API Activation**: To activate the Meetings API, you must register.
 Please send an email request to the [Meetings API Team](mailto:meetings-api@vonage.com).

-* **API Key and Secret**: Once you’re logged in to the [Vonage API Dashboard](https://dashboard.nexmo.com), you'll find your API Key and Secret on the Meetings API menu.
+* **Application ID and Secret**: Once you’re logged in to the [Vonage API Dashboard](https://dashboard.nexmo.com), click on Applications and create a new Application.
+Click  `Generate public and private key` and record the private key.
+You'll be using the private key with the Application ID to [Generate a JSON Web Token (JWT)](https://developer.vonage.com/jwt).
+For further details about JWTs, please see [Authentication](/concepts/guides/authentication).

 ## Set up POST Request